London's Victorian Railways

 Liverpool Street station today

-All of this made Liverpool Street the busiest station in the capital by 1900, a crown it held until 1925.
-(Today Waterloo is the busiest, followed by Victoria).
-Incidentally the station originally had its own direct connection to the Metropolitan Line which is why its platforms were built below ground level.
+All of this made Liverpool Street the busiest station in the capital by 1900.
+(It held this crown till 1925, after which it was overtaken by Waterloo and Victoria, but got it back again following the opening of the Elizabeth Line in 2022).
+The station originally had its own direct connection to the Metropolitan Line which is why its platforms were built below ground level.
 This proved a mistake, as the through line was rarely used and was removed in 1907.
 Meanwhile in steam days trains had big trouble pulling up the gradient to Bethnal Green.

 Passenger services to Liverpool Street were also one of the attractions for the East London Railway, which was opened in 1869 by a consortium of six railway companies - the Great Eastern; South Eastern; London, Chatham & Dover; London, Brighton & South Coast; Metropolitan; and District.
 It used the tunnel under the Thames between Wapping and Rotherhithe built by Marc Brunel, father of the more famous Isambard Kingdom Brunel.
 Originally intended for road traffic, this tunnel had only ever been used by foot passengers and was not a commercial success.
 The East London Railway laid tracks through it to link Shoreditch, on the line out of Liverpool Street, with the South Eastern lines at New Cross and the LBSCR lines at New Cross Gate.